riptl/ytpriv/README.md

 # ytpriv 💾

+**Note: This software is not maintained and will be archived soon.**
+I do not provide support in any way.
+Learn to code and fork this repository if you need a feature/bugfix.

 A fast tool for exporting YouTube data using their undocumented JSON APIs.

 No API keys or logins required, and no stability guarantees given.